sanjivsingh/distributed_transactions/distributed_multitenant_task_scheduler/ReadMe.md

 - Built to efficiently manage and execute tasks across distributed systems while ensuring tenant isolation and resource optimization.
 - Supports prioritization, retries, and monitoring of scheduled tasks.
 - Supports tenants of various workloads and SLA tiers.
+- UTC timestamps are used throughout for consistency across distributed components.

 ## Architecture Overview
 ```